PhilipGibbs/Lebesgue/Upper.md

 If the curve does not enter _C'_ then it cannot enter the region out side the arc centred on _L_ near _A_.
 Again this includes _Aii_ therefore the case _F'B'DD'_ is also eliminated (Figure 11).

+### Unconditional rotation cases

 In cases where the curve enters _D_ so that it is excluded from _A_ the curve can be rotated through angles of 120 degrees or 240 degrees without entering the removed traingles _C_ and _E_.
 In three further cases this can be used to reposition the curve so that it does not enter _E'_ while _A_ also remains clear.
 This eliminates _F'E'DA'_ (rotate 120 degrees clockwise), _C'E'DD'_ rotate (120 degrees anti-clockwise), _F'E'DD'_ (rotate 120 degrees in either direction)

+### Unconditional reflection case

 ##### Figure 13
 ![Figure 13](figures/fig13.png)

 In case _C'E'AA'_ the curve can be reflected about the centre line through the midpoint of the side of the hexagon _AB_ and the midpoint of the side _ED_.
 This tranforms it to the case _C'B'DA'_ which is already eliminated (see figure 13)

+### Conditional reflection cases

+The remaining five cases are more difficult to deal with but each one has an axis of symmetry so the curve can be reflected freely through this axis.
+What we need to show is that if the curve enters the interior of regions _Aii_ or _Eii_ then after reflection about the axis it will no longer do so.